See things differently? The gifs and screenshots on this article reflect Sharegate version 5.23 or greater.

 From this screen, you'll be able to have a complete report of a user's/group's permissions for any given target(s).

-Start typing the name of the user or group, and select them from the drop-down
+To select the users or groups you want to check the permissions of, start typing the name of the user or group, and select them from the drop-down

 Select the options to indicate the permissions you wish to verify for the selected user or group.